lucidworks/banana/README.md

 Edit config.js to point to the Solr server that will store the Kibana dashboards.
 You will need to make sure that a collection is created with the appropriate conf directory and schema.xml.
 Conf directories are available at banana/solr-4.4.0	(for Solr 4.4) and banana/solr-4.5.0 (for 4.5 and later).

-The Solr server configured in config.js will serve as the default node for each dashboard; you can configure each dashboard to point to a different Solr endpoint as long as your webserver puts out the correct CORS headers.
+The Solr server configured in config.js will serve as the default node for each dashboard; you can configure each dashboard to point to a different Solr endpoint as long as your webserver and Solr put out the correct CORS headers.
+See the README file under the directory fix_cors_headers for a guide.

 Point your browser at your installation based on the contexts you have configured.